carlosloureda/zoom-mentor-meeting-uploader/README.md

 - Move into proper folder in local
 - Open Google Forms: - Paste the url
 - Add the date for the video recorded
+  - Now you only need to answer the questions and submit the project

+## To improve

+- Don't count on Bin files
 - Retreive from somwhere
 - student email
 - my email
-  - Now you only need to answer the questions and submit the project